Jack Russell Terrier

 Many Jack Russell owners find that omega-3 fatty acid supplements benefit their dog's skin, coat, joints, and overall health.
 These can be found in fish oil supplements or specially formulated foods.
 Just remember - no matter how those pleading eyes work on you during your weekend BBQ, resist sharing human food.
 Cooked bones, chocolate, onions, and many other common foods can be dangerous for dogs.
 Stick to high-quality dog treats for training rewards, and always have fresh water available, especially during Australia's hot summer months.

-Here's some great news for busy Australian families - Jack Russell Terriers are relatively low-maintenance when it comes to grooming!
+Here's some great news for busy families—Jack Russell Terriers are relatively low-maintenance when it comes to grooming.
 These practical little dogs come in three coat types: smooth, rough, and broken (a mix of both), but none require the intensive grooming of some other breeds.

-If you've got a smooth-coated Jack Russell, you've hit the grooming jackpot.
-A weekly brush with a soft brush or hound glove keeps them looking fantastic, and you can often just wipe away dirt with a damp cloth.
-However, be prepared for shedding seasons - twice a year, these dogs shed quite enthusiastically, and those short hairs seem to find their way into everything!
-During these periods, daily brushing helps manage the hair tumbleweeds around your home.
+A smooth-coated Jack Russell is the easiest.
+A weekly brush with a soft brush or hound glove keeps them looking fantastic.
+However, be prepared for their twice-yearly shedding seasons when they shed quite enthusiastically.
+Daily brushing during these periods helps manage the hair tumbleweeds around your home.

 Rough and broken-coated Jack Russells need a bit more attention.
-Weekly brushing with a slicker brush or dog comb keeps their coat healthy, but here's the catch - they don't shed naturally like smooth coats do.
+Weekly brushing with a slicker brush or comb is necessary, but they don't shed naturally like smooth coats do.
 Instead, they need hand-stripping or professional trimming every three to four months to remove dead hair.
-Many Australian owners prefer taking their rough-coated Jack Russells to a professional groomer for this, as it's time-consuming and requires some skill.
+Many Australian owners take their rough-coated JRTs to a professional groomer for this, which typically costs $70–$100 AUD.

-All Jack Russells need regular nail trims (monthly), ear cleaning (weekly), and dental care.
-Their ears should be checked for debris, especially after bush walks or beach trips.
-Bathing is only needed every few months unless they've discovered something particularly smelly during their adventures - and knowing Jack Russells, they probably have!
-In Australia's varied climate, they handle most weather well, though they might need a coat during chilly Melbourne winters.
+All Jack Russells need regular nail trims (monthly) and ear checks (weekly).
+Their ears should be cleaned of debris, especially after bush walks or beach trips.
+Bathing is only needed every few months unless they've discovered something particularly smelly on their adventures—and knowing a Jack Russell, they probably have!

 Right, let's talk about the elephant in the room - Jack Russell Terriers have energy levels that could power a small town!
 These dogs were bred to work tirelessly, and that drive hasn't diminished one bit in their transition to family life.
 If you're thinking about getting a Jack Russell, you need to honestly assess whether you can keep up with their exercise demands.